- Minimum GPA: 3.0

 The Sciences Po experience is a significant departure from life at St. Mary’s.
 The successful student will be independent, a good problem solver, will have at least intermediate-level French language skills, and be up to the challenges of the French system’s approach to rigorous and self-directed coursework.
 The grande école offers great opportunities for cultural immersion and intellectual growth, but it isn’t a good fit for everyone.
 Interested in Sciences Po?
 Step one is an advising appointment with one of our French faculty who’ll help you talk through your goals and your preparation to determine if you’re a good candidate for a nomination.

-A prestigious Grande École in central Paris, Sciences Po offers semester and academic year courses primarily in the social sciences with instruction in both French and English.
+Sciences Po offers semester and academic year courses primarily in the social sciences with instruction in both French and English.
 Academic-year students earn an International Program Diploma.
-You may choose to study at Sciences Po’s main campus in Paris or at one of six regional campuses throughout France with their own distinct academic themes: Dijon focuses on Eastern European studies; Nancy on French-German; Poitiers on Latin America, Spain, and Portugal; Menton on Middle East and Mediterranean; Le Havre on Asia; and Reims on transatlantic relations (please note that students at the Paris campus must find their own housing.).
+You may choose to study at Sciences Po’s campus in Reims, or at one of five other regional campuses throughout France with their own distinct academic themes: Dijon focuses on Eastern European studies; Nancy on French-German; Poitiers on Latin America, Spain, and Portugal; Menton on Middle East and Mediterranean; and Le Havre on Asia.

 Exchange students may participate in the Undergraduate Exchange Programme for one semester or one year.
 The vast majority of students enroll for one academic year in order to fully benefit from the Exchange Programme design.
 Students may choose to study in English, in French or in both languages.